zigen/babel-plugin-flow-react-proptypes/README.md

 Starting in 14.0.0, we output ES6 import/export statements by default.
 The `deadCode` option (explained below) will cause it to use common.js modules instead.

+The reaason for the high major versions is that any change to the prop type output, including adding new checks that previously produced no output, impact users of this plugin.
+Check the changelog to see what's changed at each version.

 ## Usage

 This plugin searches for a React components using type declaration.
 Works with functional components and ES6 classes. `React.createClass` is not currently supported.